Suicide in young people

 If it's not a matter of copycat killing, why are so many young people ending their lives so prematurely?
 There seem to be a whole raft of things that can make one young person more likely to attempt suicide than another.
 Alcohol and drug use are thought to play an important role; both affect your ability to reason, both can act as depressants, both can make you less inhibited and more likely to actually kill yourself if you're feeling suicidal in the first place.
 Young men are ten times more likely to use drugs to relieve stress.
 And drugs, in particular stimulants like cocaine and speed, can tip the balance in people who are already genetically hard-wired for mental illnesses such as bipolar disorder.
 But drugs are far from the only reason for the surge in young deaths.
 Puberty is also happening earlier now, bringing adolescence and depression to a younger age group ill-equipped to cope.

 Photo: Alcohol abuse (and a history of alcohol or substance abuse in your family) puts you at greater risk from suicide.
 Alcohol abuse is also strongly connected with violence, itself one of the leading causes of death among young people.
-According to the World Health Organization: "Harmful drinking among young people is an increasing concern in many countries."
+According to the World Health Organization: "Harmful drinking among adolescents is an increasing concern in many countries."

 No man—or woman—is an island.
 And people don't always commit suicide purely because of the things going on inside their heads.
 Ever since French sociologist Emile Durkheim wrote his groundbreaking book Suicide in 1897, psychiatrists and psychologists have recognized the importance of wider social factors, both in causing suicide and in helping to prevent it.
 It comes as no surprise that high suicide rates often go hand-in-hand with high unemployment rates, for example.
 And young people from broken homes or families in which there's a high level of stress (due to parental unemployment, mental illness, or alcohol abuse, for example) are also more likely to attempt suicide, as are young people who have suffered physical or sexual abuse.
 Those at particular risk include young gay and bisexual men (estimated to be two to six times more likely to commit suicide than straight men) and people in prison or young offenders' institutions.
 Sometimes social factors can have a surprising effect.
 For example, suicides went up by nearly 20 per cent in the month following Princess Diana's funeral, while episodes of self-harm increased by 44 per cent.
 Equally, though, social factors can protect against suicide.
 People strongly integrated into social groups, such as devout church-goers, are much less likely to kill themselves.